 Adult Literacy Tutor(ESL, ABE & GED)

-Tutorsprovide one-on-one assistance to a student who is learning English or preparing for the GED or COMPASS test.
+Tutors provide one-on-one and/or small group assistance to students who are learning English or preparing for the GED or COMPASS test.
 Tutors help students understand basic reading, writing, grammatical, or math concepts and provide opportunities to practice the skills they are learning in class.
 Tutors work with students to develop activities that are relevant to the students’ needs and goals.
 Tutors generally meet with a student twice a week.

 - Adult Education